ZeyadOsama/Packet-Sniffer/README.md

 <img src="assets/packet_sniffer.png"/>

+## Synopsis
+This is a python implementation of sniffing packets using sockets.

 ## Getting Ready
 As some behaviors of the socket module depend on the operating system socket API and there is no uniform API for using a raw socket under a different operating system, we need to use a <b>Linux OS</b> to run this script.
 So, if you are using Windows or macOS, please make sure to run this script inside a virtual Linux environment.
 Also, most operating systems <b>require root access</b> to use raw socket APIs.